mmakowski/specs2-maven-plugin/README.markdown

 When `run-specs` goal is executed, the plug-in:

-  1. finds all classes whose name ends with _Spec_ in the test classes directory (typically `target/test-classes`) and attempts to execute each, generating a JUnit XML and HTML reports;
+  1. finds all classes whose name ends with specified suffix in the test classes directory (typically `target/test-classes`) and attempts to execute each, generating a JUnit XML and HTML reports;
   2. finds a class called `index` in the test classes directory and attempts to generate a HTML report from it.